2008 Canadian federal election: Voter identification

 Some students, homeless, and transient voters were turned away at the polls when they were unable to provide identification showing or otherwise confirming a place of residence.
 Legislation introduced in 2007 requires all voters to show one or two pieces of identification which confirm the voter's name and address, or to be vouched for by another voter who is able to show such identification.

 Voter turnout

-Voter turnout at 58.8% was the lowest in Canadian election history.
+Voter turnout at 58.8% was the lowest in Canadian federal election history, and the only time it has ever dipped below the 60% threshold.
 All federally funded parties except for the Greens attracted fewer total votes than in 2006; the Greens received nearly 280,000 more votes.
 The Conservatives lost about 170,000 votes, the Liberals 850,000, the Bloc 170,000 and the NDP 70,000.
 Some voters were at first turned away because of failure to meet new and stricter proof of address requirements, including 2/3 of those attempting to vote at Dalhousie University, for example.
 The effect this may have had on voter turnout is unknown.